 Reading from the system files directory is required when the absolute calibration history file shall be inspected.
 The file ABSCAL.HIS stores all absolute calibrations (including successful tip curve calibrations).
-Once copied to any directory on the host hard disk its contents can be browsed by the command (see section 4.6).
+Once copied to any directory on the H-PC hard disk its contents can be browsed by the w command (see section 4.6).